 How do I know when someone has shared my LinkedIn post?

-Bizarrely, LinkedIn won’t give you a notification when someone shares your post.
-You’ll be notified if the sharer tags you, but that doesn’t often happen.
+Bizarrely, LinkedIn won’t always give you a notification when someone shares your post.

 When you click to view the stats for a post, you’ll see the number of likes, comments and shares – and that’s how you can find out who’s shared your post.

 Look at any of your posts and click or tap the view stats to pull up the info panel.
 This works best on mobile.
 Here’s an example: